netxms/netxms-doc/user/topology.rst

      - Name of interface object representing switch port
    * - Type
      - Connection type - direct or indirect.
-Direct connection type means that NetXMS server did not detect any other devices on sdame switch port, and most likely end node connected directly to the switch.
+Direct connection type means that
+       |product_name| server did not detect any other devices on sdame switch port, and
+       most likely end node connected directly to the switch.
 Indirect means that some other devices was detected on same switch port.
 Virtual machines and virtual machine host will always be detected as indirect.